 - All other topics that are relevant to form an informed decision

-Examinations are arranged worldwide and online between March and July.
+Examinations are arranged online between March and July.
 The place and exact dates of the examinations are available on our website.
 Further rounds of entrance examinations will be organized in August depending on the number of vacancies.

 Exemptions from the entrance examination

 In addition to transfers from other universities exemption from the entrance examination can be obtained if an equivalent of the British A-level certificate can be provided with high scores in Biology and Chemistry.
-If only one of these subjects has been completed satisfactorily, an entrance examination from the other subject only, is possible.
+If only one of these subjects has been completed satisfactorily, an entrance examination from the other subject only is possible.
 Moreover, the basic study section of French veterinary schools (“Classe Preparatoire BCPST”) also entitles the applicant to be accepted without an entrance examination.

 Transfer from other Universities

-The University of Veterinary Medicine Budapest, as a member of the international academic community recognizes studies at other accredited Universities from any part of the world particularly if these included natural sciences.
-Accordingly, applicants who have completed a section of the curriculum at another University in any field of science might be admitted upon the study of the submitted material (transcripts and references) without an entrance examination!
+The University of Veterinary Medicine Budapest, as a member of the international academic community, recognizes studies at other accredited Universities from any part of the world particularly if these included natural sciences.
+Accordingly, applicants who have completed a section of the curriculum at another University in natural science might be admitted upon the study of the submitted material (transcripts and references) without an entrance examination!
 Subjects of previous studies identical or similar to those contained by our veterinary curriculum can be applied for acceptance.
 Preliminary evaluation is made also on the basis of submitted copies.
 However, original syllabi of your previous/ present studies indicating the content of the course, the number of classes and credits earned has to be sent by your school directly to the Student’s Secretariat in Budapest within 3 months.
 If a sufficient number of exemptions are approved, the time of studies can be shortened and – if prerequisites are met – a start in February may also be possible.
 Please note: prior to entering the 3rd year of the Budapest-curriculum all exams from the previous two years have to be passed!
 Courses you are exempted from will be marked as such on your record, i.e. without a grade or credit point.